weld-project/weld/python/numpy/README.md

 Directory Structure:

-  - weldarray.py: Weld Numpy file, which subclasses from numpy.
+  - weldarray.py: Weld Array file, which subclasses ndarray from numpy.
-  - main.py: Just some random code for testing features in isolation.
+  - weldnumpy.py: Helper functions, should eventually have stuff like np.zeros etc.

-  ./tests:
+  ./tests: contains all the tests.
   Run with the command 'pytest'.

   ./timings:

-    - timings.py: long loop with multiple ops being tested with (numpy, weldarray (subclass), weld array as a separate object).
+    - timings.py: long loop with multiple ops being tested with (numpy, weldarray)

-    - blackscholes stuff: Various files that implement the blackscholes workload - need to change these to get it in the same form as timings.py.

 Design Decisions: (see google doc for details)